cert-manager/website/content/en/docs/installation/supported-releases.md

 | 4.2     | 1.14       | 13 Jul 2020    |
 | 4.1     | 1.13       | 05 May 2020    |

-\*Estimated as of June 22, 2021 given that the average number of months between two OpenShift releases is 5 to 6 months.
+\*Estimated as of June 22, 2021, given that the average number of months between two OpenShift releases is 5 to 6 months.

+With regard to OpenShift Container Platform 3, cert-manager 1.2 is the last release to support OpenShift 3.11 (Kubernetes 1.11).
+Although OpenShift 3.11 is still supported by Red Hat until June 2022, keeping support for very old versions of Kubernetes had become too much of a burden.

 ## Terminology